 Many construction and field service companies want to switch from outdated paper timesheet practices to paperless timesheets because it automates their time tracking and payroll processes and simplifies clocking in and out for their employees.

 It also makes administrative tasks like payroll, job costing, invoicing, and more, much easier, faster, and more accurate by removing the risk of human error.

 However, frequently there is concern about how to make the shift.
 Where does one even begin?
 What will my employees think?
 Can they even do it?
 Is it really worth the trouble?
 How can I reassure them?

-That’s not uncommon, particularly for older folks.
+That’s not uncommon, particularly for older generations.

-Even for younger employees, just the prospect of change can be disruptive and that’s nothing new.
+Even for younger employees, just the prospect of change can be disruptive, and that’s nothing new.
 Harvard Business Review reports the top ten reasons people resist change are:

 - Loss of control

 - Too many things changing at once

 - Loss of face (the perception that their “old way” was “wrong”)

 - Ripple effect (fear it will create more change in the future)